abdulfarhath/light_learn/README.md

-🎓 LightLearn 2G: The Low-Bandwidth LMS
+🎓 LightLearn 2G: The Ultra-Low Bandwidth LMS

-LightLearn is a specialized Learning Management System (LMS) engineered to deliver real-time education on extremely slow internet connections (2G/EDGE speeds ~15-20 kbps).
+LightLearn is a specialized Learning Management System (LMS) engineered to deliver real-time, interactive education on extremely slow internet connections (2G/EDGE speeds ~15-20 kbps).

-Unlike Zoom or Google Meet which require high-speed 4G/WiFi, LightLearn uses novel compression techniques to ensure rural students never miss a class.
+Unlike standard video conferencing tools (Zoom, Google Meet) which require high-speed 4G/WiFi, LightLearn uses novel compression techniques to ensure rural students never miss a class due to poor connectivity.

 🚀 Key Features

 1. 📡 2G-Optimized Live Class

-Vector Whiteboard: Instead of streaming video, we stream mathematical coordinates (X, Y points).
-This uses ~0.5 kbps bandwidth.
+Vector Whiteboard: Instead of streaming a video of the screen, LightLearn streams mathematical coordinates (X, Y points).
+This reduces bandwidth usage to ~0.5 kbps while maintaining infinite resolution.

-Stop-Motion Video: Teacher video is sent as a series of 1 FPS snapshots (~4KB each), providing visual presence without the heavy data cost of streaming.
+Stop-Motion Video: Teacher video is transmitted as a series of 1 FPS snapshots (~4KB each).
+This provides visual presence without the heavy data cost of continuous video streaming.

 Walkie-Talkie Audio: Audio is recorded in 1-second chunks and sent as raw binary data via a server relay.
-This guarantees zero packet loss even on unstable networks.
+This robust "store-and-forward" mechanism guarantees zero packet loss, ensuring clear voice even on unstable networks.

 2. 📚 Interactive Learning Tools

 Smart PDF Sharing: Teachers upload PDFs which are converted to lightweight images locally before sending.
-Students download single slides on demand.
+Students download single slides on demand, saving massive amounts of data.

 Low-Data Quizzes: Teachers can create and launch pop quizzes instantly.
-The entire interaction uses less data than a single SMS.
+The entire interaction uses less data than a single SMS text message.

-Resource Hub: A dedicated area for students to download class notes and audio replays.
+Resource Hub: A dedicated area for students to download class notes and access audio replays of past lectures.

-3. 👥 Role-Based Access
+3. 👥 Role-Based Access Control

-Teacher Mode: Full control to draw, upload slides, create quizzes, and unlock the board for students.
+Teacher Mode: Full administrative control to draw on the board, upload slides, create quizzes, and manage permissions (e.g., unlocking the board for students).

-Student Mode: Viewer-only by default to prevent chaos.
-Can raise hand (chat) or draw when permission is granted.
+Student Mode: optimized for viewing.
+Students can raise their hand (chat), answer quizzes, and draw on the board only when permission is explicitly granted by the teacher.

 🛠️ Tech Stack